Development after 1N

 .

-Development after 1N 3 or 3
+Development after 1N 3

 The opener shows a control bidding 3N before showing a 4-level control if his hand is slam-suitable.